-Setting DDIS to one prevents disconnection and reconnection during a data transfereither a read or write.
+Setting DDIS to one prevents disconnection during a data transfer.
 The initial disconnection due to the implied seek during the execution of a READ command is not prevented, but no other disconnect will occur.
 On a WRITE command, the drive will disconnect after transferring all data to the buffer.
 When DDIS is set to zero, disconnection is not suppressed.
 The default is zero.